NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Rod photoreceptors continually generate membranous discs; therefore, the retinopathy frequently observed in classic PKAN may be secondary to this deficit.
 The biochemical perturbations leading to clinical sequelae are still not completely understood and require further investigation.

-Table 2.
-Selected PANK2 Pathologic Allelic Variants
+Selected PANK2 Pathogenic Variants

 DNA Nucleotide Change